 • Try not to argue with them.
 Instead, speak to them objectively, keep things in perspective and explain your stand carefully.

-As children enter their teenage years, they begin to want more autonomy to make decisions.
+As children enter their teenage years, they begin to want more autonomy in making decisions.
 They are trying to figure out how they are different from others and how they fit into the world.
-This is normal and not a sign of rejection of you.
+This is normal and not a sign of rejecting you.
 When your teenager shuts you out, it might feel that way.

 Friends may become more important to them and have a larger influence over their thoughts and behaviours.
 Not all peer influences are bad.
 When the influences become undesirable, you’ll need to be there to set limits and ground rules.